Growing Sustainably

 Risk: High

-They must be accountable for the long-term economic well-being of the nation.
-To do that, we need to ensure our policy path is sustainable and not focused on short-term results that threaten better outcomes in the future.
+We need to ensure our policy path is sustainable and not focused on short-term results that threaten better outcomes for us in the future.

-That starts with putting the environment at the forefront of policy.
+That means putting the environment at the forefront of policy.
 Businesses and governments must ramp up efforts to reduce the nation’s carbon footprint.
-A greener economy will only enhance our economic competitiveness.

 Growth at a glance